QCommunications is composed of experts working in broadcast since 1961 and telecommunications since 1997

 703-930-3763 | JOHNO@QCOMM.TV

 John Owen is a broadcast Principle with over 50 years in the industry.
 Prior to the 2GHZ project, John was the Chief Engineer at WBNS, which was the first station in Ohio to convert to full high-definition studio broadcasting.
 Owen held a VP position for the Austin Company where he designed TV stations around the world, and was also a VP of Engineering for Taft Broadcasting.
-John brought his Chief status to QCommunications in 2008 as owner and Chief Technical Officer.
+John brought his Chief status to QCommunications in 2008.

 SBE- CH 52 Chairman